-Most people connected to the events of 12 February did not believe the Coast Guard’s published investigation was thorough enough.
-Being an administrative investigation, its purpose was to look at causes and culpability, but this focus did not address many of the equally valid perspectives held by others close to the situation.
-This page is devoted to some of the questions, concerns, and observations that others thought needed to be included in the Coast Guard’s analysis.
+Many individuals connected to the events of 12 February believed the Coast Guard’s published investigation could have included more perspectives.
+Being an administrative investigation, its purpose was to look at causes and culpability, but this focus did not fully address some of the equally valid perspectives held by others close to the situation.
+This page is devoted to many lenses: the questions, concerns, and observations that contributors thought needed to be included in the Coast Guard’s analysis.
 Many of them are still relevant today.

 “The MK3 did an incredible thing.”